-On motion of Dr. Koritz, seconded by Ms. Smart, these recommendations were approved by the following vote: Aye, Mr. Estrada, Ms. Hasara, Ms. Holmes, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Schumock, Ms. Smart; No, none; Absent, Mr. Cepeda, Governor Rauner.
+On motion of Dr. Koritz, seconded by Ms. Smart, this recommendation was approved by the following vote: Aye, Mr. Estrada, Ms. Hasara, Ms. Holmes, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Schumock, Ms. Smart; No, none; Absent, Mr. Cepeda, Governor Rauner.
 (Mr. Fitzgerald asked to be recorded as not voting on this item.)

-Increase Project Budget and Amend Professional Services Consultant Contract for Renovation and Addition, Dining Facility, Illinois Street Residence Halls, Urbana
+Increase Project Budget and Amend Professional Services Consultant Contract for Renovation and Addition, Dining Facility, Illinois Street Residence Hall, Urbana committee recommends Berglund Construction Company, Chicago, IL, as best meeting the criteria for the project.

-(16) In January 2012, a conceptualization study received campus approval to evaluate the renovation and possible expansion of the existing dining services building at the Illinois Street Residence Halls.
+evaluate the renovation and possible expansion of the existing dining services building at the Illinois Street Residence Hall.
 The location of this complex, close to the College of Engineering, serves as a tour destination for prospective students, making this facility strategically important to University Housing.
-The conceptualization phase was completed in May 2013, proposing a renovation and expansion of the facility that includes increasing the seating capacity in the Dining Facility to meet current needs; expanding the facility for Residential Life in the complex; and updating existing infrastructure, heating, ventilation
+The conceptualization phase was completed in May 2013, proposing a renovation and expansion of the facility that includes increasing the seating capacity in the Dining Facility to meet current needs; expanding the facility for Residential Life in the complex; and updating existing infrastructure, heating, ventilation and air conditioning, plumbing and electrical systems, building accessibility, facility visibility, and the building exterior.
+Based on the conceptualization phase results, the cost to complete this project, including the design and construction, will require a budget increase of \$69,440,000.